The Napa Wine Project

 The Mondavi Family

-Three years after Krug passed away in 1892 the winery was purchased by a family business acquaintance James Moffit.
-Moffit held it for some 49 years until Cesare (pronounced chez a ray) and Rosa Mondavi purchased the winery for a cool $75,000 in 1943.
-At the time of their purchase the winery building was really rundown – the floor was dirt and the upper floors were only partially still standing (over the years wood had been removed from the walls).
+Moffit owned the property for some 49 years until Cesare (pronounced chez a ray) and Rosa Mondavi purchased 147 acres including the winery in 1943.
+At the time of their purchase the winery building was really rundown – the floor was dirt, and the upper floors were only partially still standing (over the years wood had been removed from the walls).

 Their sons Robert and Peter were also involved in the winery operations.
-Peter Mondavi Sr., (brother of Robert Mondavi) lived and worked on site after returning from his service in World War II until his death in 2016 (our interview with him here) and his two sons Peter Jr. and Marc run the day to day operations.
-Peter Mondavi was truly the last of the “living legends” in the Napa Valley.
+Peter Mondavi Sr., (brother of Robert Mondavi) lived and worked on site after returning from his service in World War II until his death in 2016 (our interview with him here) and his two sons Peter Jr. and Marc run the day-to-day operations.
+Peter Mondavi was truly the last of the “living legends” in Napa Valley.

-Peter, one of four siblings was born in Minnesota (the family was originally from the Province of Ancona in Italy); they initially settled in a mining town of Virginia, Minnesota in 1908.
-Peter grew up in Lodi California where his father Cesare moved the family in 1922 to work in grape shipping and distribution.
+Peter, one of four siblings was born in Minnesota; the family was originally from the small mountain town of Sassoferrato in the province of Ancona (today, population around 7,000 people).
+The town is known for its ancient structures including the Rotondo Castle and Albornoz Fortress.
+Initially they settled in a mining town of Virginia, Minnesota in 1908.
+Peter grew up in Lodi California where his parents Cesare and Rosa moved the family in 1922 to work in grape shipping and distribution.
 At one point prior to owning Charles Krug, Cesare was the president of the large Acampo Winery in Lodi.
 The family business continued to grow – even more so during Prohibition when demand increased for fresh grapes (heads of households could legally make 200 gallons of home wine during Prohibition).

 The family lived in at least two homes in the Lodi area, the most prominent family home is still standing – located only a few blocks from downtown Lodi.
-The home was built in 1917 – the family moved in sometime in the mid 1920s.
-Dated today, the interior feels like walking back in time – original wallpaper that Rosa chose still lines the walls, the original radiator still works and the front room is still in its same location (albeit with different decor) where Cesare conducted his wine business (see our photos of the home at the bottom of this review).
+The home was built in 1917; the family moved in sometime in the mid 1920s.
+Dated today, the interior feels like walking back in time.
+The original wallpaper that Rosa chose still lines the walls, the original radiator still works, and the front room is still in its same location (albeit with different décor) where Cesare conducted his wine business.
 And it was within these walls that in 1943 Robert first broached the idea of purchasing Charles Krug Winery to his father.

+Cesare was a partner in Sunny St. Helena Winery in the Napa Valley in 1937 (now Merryvale Vineyards).
 The Mondavi family purchased Charles Krug Winery in 1943 and produced their first vintage in 1944.
-From a master list we have spent significant time curating of wineries producing continuously since at least 1979 or before, only the following 5 Napa Valley based wineries have produced a vintage continuously prior to Charles Krug: Louis Martini (1933), Inglenook (1933, founded 1879 – we are counting Rubicon Estate here, as in the 1980s, as a stand alone brand Inglenook did not produce wine for at least one vintage), Nichelini (1890), Beaulieu Vineyard (1904, founded 1900) and Beringer (1876).
+From a master list we have spent significant time curating of wineries producing continuously since at least 1979 or before, only the following 5 Napa Valley based wineries have produced a vintage continuously prior to Charles Krug: Louis Martini (1933), Inglenook (1933, founded 1879 – we are counting Rubicon Estate here, as in the 1980s, as a standalone brand Inglenook did not produce wine for at least one vintage), Nichelini (1890), Beaulieu Vineyard (1904, founded 1900) and Beringer (1876).

 Expanding as they grew production and sales the Mondavi’s recognized the need to own their own vineyards – in 1962 they purchased 550 acres in Oakville from a vineyard that they were already familiar with since they had been purchasing fruit from it for a number of years.
 This vineyard formed the majority of the historical footprint of To Kalon Vineyard.
 Eventually Robert Mondavi took ownership of the Charles Krug portion of this vineyard.